based on Reviews

 https://pubmed.ncbi.nlm.nih.gov/32688401/

-Sage is a biennial plant typical of the Mediterranean region and is cultivated mainly for its essential oil, which is widely used in the flavor and fragrance industry and in aromatherapy for its relaxing and immunomodulating effects.
-In the following study, clary sage essential oil was analyzed and investigated for its effects on pulse, blood pressure and mood in healthy female and male subjects.
-32 participants, including 16 women and 18 men, inhaled the sage oil for 30 minutes (pure water as a control).
-The observed decrease in pulse rate was significantly greater in women than in men (p = 0.026).
+Sage is a biennial plant typical of the Mediterranean and v.a. is cultivated for its essential oil, which is widely used in the flavor and fragrance industry, as well as in aromatherapy for its relaxing and immunomodulatory effects.
+In the following study, clary sage essential oil was analyzed and investigated for its effects on heart rate, blood pressure, and mood in healthy female and male volunteers.
+Thirty-two participants, including 16 women and 18 men, inhaled the sage oil for 30 minutes (pure water served as a control).
+The observed decrease in heart rate was significantly greater in women than in men (p = 0.026).

-Tea tree oil is an essential oil that is steam distilled from the Australian native plant Melaleuca alternifolia.
-This essential oil has been used in Australia for nearly 100 years, but is now available worldwide both as a pure oil and as an active ingredient in a range of products.
-The oil is extracted from the leaves of the tea tree by steam distillation and has a sharp camphor odor followed by a menthol-like cooling sensation.
+Tea tree oil is an essential oil steam distilled from the Australian native plant Melaleuca alternifolia.
+This essential oil has been used in Australia for almost 100 years, but is now available worldwide both as a pure oil and as an active ingredient in a variety of products.
+The oil is extracted from the leaves of the tea tree by steam distillation and has a sharp camphor scent followed by a menthol-like cooling sensation.

-It has a minimum content of terpinen-4-ol and a maximum content of 1,8-cineole.
-Terpinen-4-ol is an important component of tea tree oil that exhibits strong antimicrobial and anti-inflammatory properties.
-Tea tree oil exerts antioxidant activity and has been reported to have broad-spectrum antimicrobial activity against bacterial, viral, fungal and protozoal infections affecting skin and mucous membranes.
-Several studies have suggested the use of tea tree oil for the treatment of acne vulgaris, seborrheic dermatitis and chronic gingivitis.
+It has a minimal content of terpinen-4-ol and a maximum content of 1,8-cineole.
+Terpinen-4-ol is an important component of tea tree oil, exhibiting potent antimicrobial and anti-inflammatory properties.
+Tea tree oil exerts antioxidant activity and has been reported to have broad-spectrum antimicrobial activity against bacterial, viral, fungal, and protozoal infections affecting the skin and mucous membranes.
+Several studies have suggested the use of tea tree oil for the treatment of acne vulgaris, seborrheic dermatitis, and chronic gingivitis.
 It also accelerates the wound healing process and exhibits anti-skin cancer activity.
-This review opens new horizons for dermatologists in the use of this herbal agent.
+This review opens new horizons for dermatologists in the use of this herbal active ingredient.
 Source: https://pubmed.ncbi.nlm.nih.gov/22998411/

-The main uses of tea tree oil have historically benefited from the antiseptic and anti-inflammatory effects of the oil.
+The main uses of tea tree oil have historically benefited from its antiseptic and anti-inflammatory effects.
 The following review summarizes recent developments in the antimicrobial and anti-inflammatory activities of the oil and its components, as well as clinical efficacy: https://pubmed.ncbi.nlm.nih.gov/16418522/

 For the treatment of acne see also: https://pubmed.ncbi.nlm.nih.gov/25465857/